pagekite/libpagekite/doc/API_JNI.md

 keep track of at any one time.

-The `flags` variable should be used with the constants `PK_WITH_*` and `PK_AS_`, bitwise OR'ed together to tune the behaviour of libpagekite.
-To use the recommended defaults, simply specify `PK_WITH_DEFAULTS`
+The `flags` variable should be used with the constants `PK_WITH_*` and `PK_AS_*`, bitwise OR'ed together to tune the behaviour of libpagekite.
+To use the recommended defaults, simply specify `PK_WITH_DEFAULTS`.
-- this is a forward compatible choice and will continue to use recommended settings even as new features are added to the library.
+Requesting defaults is a forward compatible choice and will continue to use recommended settings even as new features are added to the library.

 The `verbosity` argument controls the internal logging.
 A small integer (0, 1, 2) can be used to choose from a predefined level,